hanihaider1/Text_detection_and_recognition/README.md

 note: the all the file would be saved in dump folder after the detection is done on images

 **
-As VGG and resnet trained model are larger files please download the file from the following link
+As for text  detection you need download the the file below As VGG and resnet trained model are larger files please download the file from the following link

 for ressnet model